 In 2010, the Shale Crescent USA (OH, WV, and PA) produced 3% of U.S. natural gas.
 Today, the region produces almost 30% of U.S. natural gas.
 By 2040, the region is expected to be producing nearly 40% of total U.S. natural gas production.
 The abundance of energy has led to significant discounted natural gas prices both now and into the future for consumers within the region.

-- Skilled Labor Force: The region has a qualified and efficient workforce with a history of industry related skills.
+- Skilled Labor Force: The region has a qualified and efficient workforce with a history of industry-related skills.

-Abundant and low cost natural gas and natural gas liquids has created significant economic advantages for all energy intensive businesses.
+Abundant and low-cost natural gas and natural gas liquids have created significant economic advantages for all energy-intensive businesses.
 A recent IHS Markit study compared building a petrochemical facility on the Gulf Coast to building a petrochemical facility in the Shale Crescent USA.
-The study predicts that an ethylene project in the Shale Crescent USA region will produce a net present value (NPV in 2020) on EBITDA of $930 million over the life of the project, compared to a NPV of $217 million for a similar project on the US Gulf Coast.
+The study predicts that an ethylene project in the Shale Crescent USA region will produce a net present value (NPV in 2020) on EBITDA of $930 million over the life of the project, compared to an NPV of $217 million for a similar project on the US Gulf Coast.
 This represents an NPV cash flow advantage of $713 million for an investment in the Shale Crescent USA project versus a project on the US Gulf Coast.
 The NPV cash flow is over four times higher in the Shale Crescent USA project than in the US Gulf Coast project.
 Without considering the time value of money, the pre-tax cash flow of the Shale Crescent USA project from 2020 to 2040 amounts to $11.5 billion, compared to $7.9 billion for a similar Gulf Coast project, a pre-tax cash flow advantage of $3.6 billion.

 For a more in-depth look at what the Shale Crescent Initiative entails and how you can benefit, watch this informative video from SCUSA president Jerry James.